-TCERA has reviewed GASB Statement No. 84 - Fiduciary Activities, GASB Statement No. 87 - Leases, GASB Statement No. 89 Accounting for Interest Cost Incurred before the End of a Construction Period, GASB Statement No. 90 Majority Equity Interests, and GASB Statement No. 91 Conduit Debt Obligations and does not believe these pronouncements will have any material effect.
+TCERA has reviewed GASB Statement No. 84 - Fiduciary Activities, GASB Statement No. 87 - Leases, GASB Statement No. 88 - Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, GASB Statement No. 89 - Accounting for Interest Cost Incurred before the End of a Construction Period, GASB Statement No. 90 - Majority Equity Interests, GASB Statement No. 91 - Conduit Debt Obligations, GASB Statement No. 92 - Omnibus 2020, GASB Statement No. 93 - Replacement of Interbank Offered Rates, GASB Statement No. 94 - Public-Private and Public-Public Partnerships and Availability Payment Arrangements, Statement No. 96 - Subscription-Based Information Technology Arrangements, and GASB Statement No. 97 - Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - an amendment of GASB Statement No. 14 and No. 84, and a supersession of GASB Statement No. 32 and does not believe these pronouncements will have any material effect.